lkat6/transformer/README.md

-transformer used for Mini Chatbot training
+Transformer used for Mini Chatbot training